 Looming ominously at the end of Sunset Boulevard is the rundown Hollywood Tower Hotel, home to one of the premiere thrill rides at Disney’s Hollywood Studios – The Twilight Zone Tower of Terror.
-Enhanced recently, the Tower of Terror now sends guests plummeting again and again and again — a far cry from the ride that debuted in July 1994 with only one big drop.
-This exhilarating ride lives up to its name, as well as its new slogan: Fear every drop!
+The Tower of Terror sends guests plummeting and speeding upward again and again and again — a far cry from the ride that debuted in July 1994 with only one big drop.
+This exhilarating ride lives up to its name!

 Pre-Show – After queuing through the lobby of the dusty old Hollywood Tower Hotel, guests are directed into the Library to view a short film hosted by Rod Serling, creator of the old Twilight Zone television series.
 At the conclusion of his story, which sets the stage for the upcoming ride, you are plunged into momentary darkness, then guided into the Hotel’s boiler room, where you await your “elevator” to the 13th floor.